EDITOR'S NOTE: This story is also available in Spanish.

 Delegates to General Conference include equal numbers of lay and clergy members elected by annual conferences around the world.
 Bishops preside and facilitate the work of the delegates, but do not vote.
 The General Conference is the only body that approves church policy and speaks officially for the denomination.

-What was decided by General Conference?
+What was decided by the 2019 Special Called General Conference?

 The General Conference delegates passed by a 438-384 vote the Traditional Plan, which retains restrictions against "self-avowed practicing homosexual" clergy and officiating at or hosting same-sex marriage ceremonies and requires stricter enforcement for violations of church law.

 The Traditional Plan was one of the plans that came out of the work of the special commission.
 The One Church Plan, which would have left questions of marriage up to individual churches and clergy, and ordination requirements up to conferences, was defeated.

 - An expanded definition of "self-avowed practicing homosexual" to include people "living in a same-sex marriage, domestic partnership or civil union or is a person who publicly states she or he is a practicing homosexual."